bug-air-drop/Xshell-Script/README.md

 Enter the path 'wicc' , and run `./coind -datadir=cur`

 * Note:
-This node allows all ip to connect with JSON-RPC service, you can change the rules by modifying the files : `WaykiChain.conf`
+This node allows all ip to connect with JSON-RPC service, you can change the rules by modifying the file : `WaykiChain.conf`